igsr/gca_1000genomes_website/_faq/what-are-your-filename-conventions.md

   - what-do-names-your-variant-files-mean-and-what-format-are-files
 ---

-Our filename conventions depend on the data format being names.
-This issue is described in more detail in the 3 questions below.
+Our filename conventions depend on the data format being named.
+This issue is described in more detail in the three questions below.